Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel-jdp.md

 	_Importing the analyze_text() function_

-1. Type "Great food and excellent service" (without quotation marks) into cell A1.
+1. Type "Great food and excellent service" into cell A1.

 	![Entering a string of text to analyze](media/excel-1.png)